msdevno/UWPWorkshop/Tutorials/Basic/Exercise1.md

             await dialog.ShowAsync();
         }

-6. Add the following using statement at the top:

-        using Windows.UI.Popups;

-    Running your solution should now have a message dialog popping up when clicking it.

-6. Add a TextBox tag before the Button
+7. Add a TextBox tag before the Button

         <TextBox Width="100" Height="30"/>

-7. Add margin to the button to push the button down (Xaml is not by default using a flow layout)
+8. Add margin to the button to push the button down (Xaml is not by default using a flow layout)

         <Button Width="100" Height="50" Click="Button_Click" Margin="0,70,0,0">
             <Button.Content>